A Guide to Hunting from a Canvas Wall Tent

 Note: Be careful of a stove jack that fits too tightly around your pipe, because in high winds, the wind can come under the wall or end of your tent and balloon the tent roof up, pulling the pipe out of the stove!
 This can be a real problem when you have a “cherry red” fire going in the stove or the tent fills with smoke while you’re sleeping.

 If you have a canvas wall tent, you’ve likely dealt with mildew.
 It’s almost impossible to overstate how important it is to make sure your canvas tent is completely clean and dry before you store it.
 If you feel like it’s starting to mildew, put it out in the sun for a while and that should take care of it.
 Also, air dries it well in an enclosed area like a garage or spare room to make sure it’s void of any moisture.
 If you do have spots of mold/mildew, use a very light bleach-water solution on it.
 Also, stow tents up off the ground so they don’t become victims of unexpected water or vermin.
 While you’re at it, don’t forget to clean/treat your ground cloths, etc.

-As with anything, there are times when using wall tents might not be a wise choice.
+As with anything, there are times when using canvas wall tents might not be a wise choice.
 They don’t do well in areas of extremely high winds when you’re unable to find a sheltered area to pitch your tent.
 They can also be difficult to set up in areas where suitable tent poles can’t be found.
-But for 90% of the backcountry elk hunting the hunting horseman will encounter, the wall tent will serve you well, provide you with a comfortable base camp, and add to your many wonderful memories of the backcountry, big bulls, horses, mules, and friends.
+But for 90% of the backcountry elk hunting the hunting horseman will encounter, the canvas wall tent will serve you well, provide you with a comfortable base camp, and add to your many wonderful memories of the backcountry, big bulls, horses, mules, and friends.